savonet/blog/_posts/2024-06-13-a-faster-liquidsoap.md

 could and to accomodate a growing set of abstractions such as tracks vs. sources etc.
 Nowadays, we have about `2000` functions in the standard library!

 This was also reinforced by our commitment to move as many functionalities as we could from the core OCaml code.
-This helps make the core code more robust and the library more flexible for users.

 Adding more functionality to the standard library means increasing the memory footprint and CPU usage, both during the typechecking phase and because of the memory required to keep all the standard library's function during the script's execution.

 Lastly, the language has also gained more powerful abstractions.
-The addition of _methods_, developped by [@smimram](https://github.com/smimram) around `2020`, has really pushed the language to a much more mature and usable level.
+The addition of _methods_, developped by [@smimram](https://github.com/smimram) has really pushed the language to a much more mature and usable level.
 However, this has also resulted in added CPU and memory consumption due to the added complexity in the type-checking phase.

 The functionalities improvements have had 3 main consequences: